Dance of the Seven Veils

 The Dance of the Seven Veils is the dance performed by Salome before King Herod Antipas in modern stage, literature, and visual arts.
 It is an elaboration on the New Testament story of the Feast of Herod and the execution of John the Baptist, which refers to Salome dancing before the king, but does not give the dance a name.

 The name "Dance of the Seven Veils" was chiefly popularized in modern culture with the 1894 English translation of Oscar Wilde's 1893 French play Salome in the stage direction "Salome dances the dance of the seven veils".
-The dance was also incorporated into Richard Strauss's 1905 opera Salome.
+This dance was also incorporated into Richard Strauss's 1905 opera Salome.

 Biblical account

 According to ten verses of Matthew 14, John was imprisoned for criticizing King Herod Antipas's marriage to Herodias, the former wife of Antipas's half-brother Herod II.
 Herod offered his unnamed niece a reward of her choice for performing a dance for his guests on his birthday.
 Herodias persuaded her daughter to ask for John the Baptist's head on a platter.
 Against his better judgment, Herod reluctantly acceded to her request.

 A similar account is recorded in Mark 6.